Quantcast

 In 1953, director William Wellman persuaded Hopper to resume his movie career with his 1954 film, The High and the Mighty, opposite Jan Sterling.
 Before filming began, Hopper challenged Wellman because he suspected his mother had arranged the offer.
 "When it appeared Wellman was serious, I asked him if he knew whose son I was.
 He ignored me," Hopper recalled.
 "I was so lousy, so nervous, I didn't even know where the camera was.
 But somehow Billy got me through.
 Afterward, I thanked him.
 He said, 'Thank me, my foot.
 After this, you're going to be in every picture I make.'
 I didn't believe him."
 Hopper subsequently appeared in two of Wellman's films, Track of the Cat (1954) and Good-bye, My Lady (1956).

-Hopper was cast to star opposite Claire Trevor in the live television drama, "No Sad Songs for Me", broadcast April 14, 1955, on NBC's Lux Video Theatre.
-He had such stage fright, he initially cancelled: "I swore I'd never act again as long as I lived," Hopper recalled.
+Hopper was cast to star opposite Claire Trevor in the live television drama "No Sad Songs for Me", broadcast April 14, 1955, on NBC's Lux Video Theatre.
+He had such stage fright, he initially cancelled: "I swore I'd never act again as long as I lived", Hopper recalled.
 "Then I thought, what the heck, they can't shoot me, and walked on the set.
 Something happened then.
 It was as if someone had surgically removed the nerves."

-In 1956 Hopper guest-starred again on television during the first season of the Western series Gunsmoke, portraying an outlaw initially supported by townsfolk in an episode titled "Robin Hood".
-The following year he played a supporting role in the pilot episode of the television series The Restless Gun, which was broadcast as an episode of Schlitz Playhouse of Stars.
+In 1956 Hopper guest-starred again on television during the first season of the Western series Gunsmoke, portraying an outlaw initially supported by townsfolk in an episode titled "Robin Hood".He returned that year as murdering outlaw “Tasker” in S1E38’s “Unknown Grave”.The following year he played a supporting role in the pilot episode of the television series The Restless Gun, which was broadcast as an episode of Schlitz Playhouse of Stars.
 Some of Hopper's other television guest appearances include The Joseph Cotten Show, Fury, Studio 57, and The Millionaire.

 Perry Mason

 Hopper is best known for his principal role as the private investigator Paul Drake on CBS's courtroom television series Perry Mason (1957–66).
 He initially tested for the title role, while Raymond Burr read for the role of Mason's courtroom adversary, district attorney Hamilton Burger.
-Burr was encouraged to lose weight and return to audition for the role of Perry Mason — which he later did, successfully.
+Burr was encouraged to lose weight and return to audition for the role of Perry Mason – which he did, successfully.
 Hopper, too, was called back.
 Executive producer Gail Patrick Jackson recalled, "When Bill Hopper came in to read for Paul Drake he blurted out, 'You hate my mother.'
 And that was Hedda Hopper.
 Well, I disliked what she stood for, but 'hate' is something else — and anyway he was perfect as Drake, and we got him."

 Wrote Brian Kelleher and Diana Merrill in their chronicle of the television series: